Skip to content

 • GET /collections/{collection_id} - Validate response against CQL2 query

-• POST /collections/ - Validate body with generated CQL2 query2
+• POST /collections - Validate request body against CQL2 query

-• PUT /collections/{collection_id} - Fetch and validate collection with CQL2 query2
+• PUT /collections/{collection_id} - Fetch existing collection, validate both existing and new body against CQL2 query

-• DELETE /collections/{collection_id} - Fetch and validate collection with CQL2 query2
+• DELETE /collections/{collection_id} - Fetch existing collection, validate against CQL2 query

 Item-Level Filtering